radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 Code that presents data in either HTML or JSON formats _obviously_ belongs in the view.

-Any special view logic goes into helpers.
+Any special (or complex) view logic goes into helpers.

 The thing that ties all of this together is _obviously_ the controller.